 The physical and psychological aftermath of an accident is extremely unpredictable, as they can cause injuries that range between something of minor nature to something sinister.
 More often than not, the outcome will be heavily determined by the cars’ speed involved in the accident.
 However, there are specific injuries that are far more likely in a car accident, such as:

 - Whiplash is perhaps the most common injury that people associate with car accidents as it occurs during sudden braking when your head continues moving after your body has stopped.
-In passenger in car accident whiplash, your head’s momentum sprains the soft tissue in your neck, causing pain and potential long-term damage.
+As a passenger in a car accident, you may suffer whiplash, where your head’s momentum sprains the soft tissue in your neck.
+This can cause neck pain and potential long-term damage.
 Correct use of head restraints can reduce the severity of whiplash suffered by preventing the head from stretching the neck backwards and forwards.
 It can present similar symptoms to other injuries, so you must be examined promptly.

 - Head injuries such as a concussion can be caused by your head impacting the car’s interior.
 Modern airbags aim to minimise the impact your head has to deal with, but it can still be severe enough to cause damage leading to symptoms such as nausea, dizziness and confusion.